Rokiis1/roadmap/date_and_time/date_and_time.md

 When combined, date and time describe an exact moment.
 For example, `2026-03-24 14:30:00` represents a precise point in time.

 These concepts are based on standard systems used worldwide.
-Dates follow calendar systems, most commonly the **Gregorian calendar**, and time is typically measured using a 24-hour clock.
+Dates follow calendar systems, most commonly the **Gregorian calendar** and time is typically measured using a 24-hour clock.

 In programming, date and time values are not just text.
-They represent structured data that can be stored, compared, and manipulated.
-For example, a program can determine whether one date comes before another, calculate the difference between two times, or add a number of days to a given date.
+They represent structured data that can be stored, compared and manipulated.
+For example, a program can determine whether one date comes before another, calculate the difference between two times or add a number of days to a given date.

 It is also important to understand that date and time may depend on location.
 The same moment can be represented differently in different regions due to timezones.
 For example, when it is `14:00` in one country, it may be `12:00` or `16:00` in another.